 By-products and composting

-By-products generated by the treatment process are primarily organic in nature and once treated further by composting, is suitable for many purposes including soil building, horticulture, sod farming, etc. Refer to the Composting section for addition details.
+By-products generated by the treatment process are primarily organic in nature and once treated further by composting, is suitable for many purposes including soil building, horticulture, sod farming, etc. Refer to the Composting section for additional details.